Loners Motorcycle Club: Canada

-On 18 April 2013, Police performed 12 pre-dawn raids in the York Region, Toronto and Caledon, where drugs and an assault rifle were seized.
-Marijuana packaged for distribution and thousands of Oxycodone, Percodan and morphine pills were seized.
-Four full-patch members of the Loners and nine other associates were charged, but some were later acquitted when the search warrants were dismissed by judges in 2016.
-In mid 2016 co-founder of the Loners MC, Gennaro "Jim" Raso, was charged with threatening death and discharging a firearm recklessly.
-The 15 charges were dropped in 2017.
+On 18 April 2013.
+Around 90 police officers, along with OPP and the biker enforcement unit, performed 12 pre-dawn raids targeting the Loners Motorcycle Club in the York Region, Toronto and Caledon.
+The authorities seized assortment of drugs, gang paraphernalia and a loaded assault rifle.
+This included large amounts of marijuana packaged for distribution and thousands of Oxycodone, Percodan and morphine pills were also seized.
+Four full-patch members of the Loners and nine associates of the club were initially charged with either the distribution of narcotics or firearms.
+This included then acting national secretary of the Loners MC Canada, Glenn Atkinson.